thiagokalid/Virtual-Encoder-ECNDT-2023/README.md

   <li>Photos shot by the ground-facing camera;</li>
   <li>Orientation of the rigid body acquired by the inertial unit in quaternion and euler angle format;</li>
 </ol>
 The experiments under "calibration" folder were used exclusively for calibration purpose.
-Data under "planar" and "cylindrical" folder was used for generating the paper results.
+Data under "planar" and "cylindrical" folder were used for generating the paper results.

 ```
 +---Virtual-Encoder-ECNDT-2023